Tugzrida/efergy-sdr/README.md

 * `capture.py` is started at every boot and in turn starts `rtl_433`
 * The current value(Amps) of any messages recieved by `rtl_433` matching the specified transmitter ID(s) will be saved in a file named `ID_amplog`.
-* Every 5 minutes(or however long you choose), `post.py` will calculate the average, maximum, and minimum values for each of the `ID_amplog` files, multiply them by the specified voltage in order to get power in Watts, and send the average to PVOutput and/or the average, max and min to a Phant server. `post.py` then clears the amp logs.
+* Every 5 minutes, `post.py` will calculate the average, maximum, and minimum values for each of the `ID_amplog` files, multiply them by the specified voltage in order to get power in Watts, and send the average to PVOutput and/or the average, max and min to a Phant server. `post.py` then clears the amp logs.

 Efergy-SDR was designed and tested for Raspberry Pi, however it should be very portable - rtl_433 is C and Efergy-SDR is Python.

 #### A note on Phant
 Sparkfun shut down their implementation of Phant (data.sparkfun.com) and ceased development of the Phant platform at the end of 2017.
-You can still spin up your own Phant server following the directions at [github.com/sparkfun/phant](https://github.com/sparkfun/phant) if you like, however you may need to tweak some things around to get it to run reliably.
+You can still spin up your own Phant server following the directions at [github.com/sparkfun/phant](https://github.com/sparkfun/phant) if you like, however you may need to tweak some things around to get it to run reliably (have a look at the archived issues for some pointers).
 Or you can just use efergy-sdr to push to PVOutput, which provides ample graphs and analysis for virtually all applications.

 If you do decide to use Phant, you will need to create a stream with the fields `average`, `min` and `max`.